ritavdwalt/ritavdwalt.github.io/_projects/2025-indoorairquality-project.md

 With a fleet of 100 devices transmitting high-frequency data, I engineered a robust, automated backend to capture and structure the telemetry without data loss.

-- **Ingestion Pipelines:** I architected custom data pipeline workflows utilizing Webhooks and JavaScript (Google Apps Script) to capture, decrypt, and log real-time telemetry data transmitted from the remote gateways.
+- **Ingestion Pipelines:** I architected custom data pipeline workflows utilising Webhooks and JavaScript (Google Apps Script) to capture, decrypt, and log real-time telemetry data transmitted from the remote gateways.
 - **Data Cleaning & Validation:** Managing the ingestion of over **3 million data points**, I developed automated filtering algorithms in Python (utilising Pandas and SciPy).
 These algorithms successfully identified and isolated sensor drift, warm-up anomalies, and false readings while preserving the raw telemetry for post-hoc reliability analysis.

 ---